Photo: Fredrik Nilsen Studio

-Sam Gilliam (1933–2022) is one of the great innovators in postwar American painting.
+Sam Gilliam (b.
+1933, d.
+2022) is one of the great innovators in postwar American painting.
 He emerged from the Washington, D.C. scene in the mid-1960s with works that elaborated upon and disrupted the ethos of Color School painting.
 A series of formal breakthroughs would soon result in his canonical Drape paintings, which expanded upon the tenets of Abstract Expressionism in entirely new ways.
 Suspending stretcherless lengths of painted canvas from the walls or ceilings of exhibition spaces, Gilliam transformed his medium and the contexts in which it was viewed.
 For an African American artist in the nation’s capital at the height of the Civil Rights movement, this was not merely an aesthetic proposition; it was a way of defining art’s role in a society undergoing dramatic change.
-Gilliam subsequently pursued a pioneering course in which experimentation has been the only constant.
-Inspired by the improvisatory ethos of jazz, his lyrical abstractions continue to take on an increasing variety of forms, moods, and materials.
+Gilliam subsequently pursued a pioneering course in which experimentation was the only constant.
+Inspired by the improvisatory ethos of jazz, his lyrical took on new forms, moods, and materials throughout his lifetime.

-Sam Gilliam has been the subject of numerous solo exhibitions at institutions worldwide including the Hirshhorn Museum and Sculpture Garden, Washington, D.C.
+Gilliam has been the subject of numerous solo exhibitions at institutions worldwide including the Irish Museum of Modern Art, Dublin (2025); Hirshhorn Museum and Sculpture Garden, Washington, D.C.
 (2022); Kunstmuseum Basel, Switzerland (2018); Phillips Collection, Washington, D.C.
 (2011); J.B.
-Speed Memorial Museum, Louisville, Kentucky (1996); Whitney Museum of American Art, Philip Morris Branch, New York (1993); The Studio Museum in Harlem, New York (1982); and Museum of Modern Art, New York (1971), among many other institutions.
-In 2021, Dia Art Foundation, New York, and the Museum of Fine Arts, Houston made the historic joint acquisition of Gilliam’s important early work, the monumental installation Double Merge (1968), which was on view from 2019 – 2022 at Dia Beacon in New York.
-His work is included in over fifty permanent collections, including the Musée d’Art Moderne de Paris; Tate Modern, London; Museum of Modern Art, New York; Metropolitan Museum of Art, New York; and Art Institute of Chicago.
+Speed Memorial Museum, Louisville, KY (1996); Whitney Museum of American Art, Philip Morris Branch, New York, NY (1993); The Studio Museum in Harlem, NY (1982); and Museum of Modern Art, New York, NY (1971), among many other institutions.
+In 2021, Dia Art Foundation, New York, and the Museum of Fine Arts, Houston made the historic joint acquisition of Gilliam’s important early work, the monumental Drape painting Double Merge (1968).
+This work was on view from 2019–2022 at Dia Beacon in New York and has been on view at Museum of Fine Arts since 2025.
+Recent group exhibitions include Flight into Egypt: Black Artists and Ancient Egypt, 1876–Now, Metropolitan Museum of Art, New York, NY (2024–2025); Edges of Ailey, Whitney Museum of American Art, New York, NY (2024); Art After 1950, Kunstmuseum Basel, Switzerland (2024); Abstraction after Modernism: Recent Acquisitions, Menil Collection, Houston, TX (2024); and American Voices and Visions: Modern and Contemporary Art, Smithsonian American Art Museum, Washington, D.C.
+(2023).
+His work is represented in over 200 public collections, including the Musée d’Art Moderne de la Ville de Paris, France; Tate Modern, London, England; Museum of Modern Art, New York, NY; Metropolitan Museum of Art, New York, NY; and Art Institute of Chicago, IL.
+A major monograph of Gilliam's work was published by Phaidon in 2024.

 Sam Gilliam